Skip to content

 Your new pet is starting to settle in and is getting used to your routine.
 This helps them to feel more comfortable with their environment.
 This is when your new pet’s personality will start to show.
 Behaviour issues may become apparent, so setting expectations and boundaries through positive reinforcement training is especially critical during this time.

-Tips to remember during this period: they feel more settled and will start to test boundaries, consistently work on basic commands, continue to give clear directions, praise and reward the behaviours you want to reinforce.
+Tips to remember during this period: They feel more settled and will start to test boundaries, consistently work on basic commands, continue to give clear directions, praise and reward the behaviours you want to reinforce.

 After 3 months: